 Companion in Mission | 3 months | Paid—Stipend

 This opportunity is a cross-cultural embodiment of the mission relationship between The United Church of Canada and global partners in the Middle East, through the World Council of Churches (WCC).
-Created in 2002 in response to an appeal from local church leaders, the Ecumenical Accompaniment Programme in Palestine and Israel (EAPPI) is an ecumenical response to create an international presence to contribute toward the realization of a just peace in Palestine and Israel.
-The candidate will be appointed to a three-month role as an ecumenical accompanier (EA), assigned to a local partner throughout the West Bank and Jerusalem.
+Created in 2002 in response to an appeal from local church leaders, the Ecumenical Accompaniment Progreamme in Palestine and Israel (EAPPI) is an ecumenical response to create an international presence to contribute toward the realization of a just peace in Palestine and Israel.
+The candidate will be appointed to a 3-month role as an ecumenical accompanier (EA), assigned to a local partner throughout the West Bank and Jerusalem.

 The EA will serve under the supervision of the Local Program Coordinator of EAPPI.
 The EA will live and serve in a close, collaborative way with other international EAs.
 The EAs accompany Palestinians and Israelis who work in nonviolent ways for peace, and people in Palestine and Israel navigating daily routines, often under duress.
-Their primary responsibility is to offer a protective presence to vulnerable communities, and to monitor and report human rights abuses.
-The incumbent must have a willingness to learn and accompany the mission and ministry of the WCC in occupied Palestine.
-Upon return home, the incumbent will share first-hand experience to inform their local community of faith, civil society, and government of the realities of occupation.
+The primary responsibility is to offer a protective presence to vulnerable communities, and monitor and report human rights abuses.
+The EA must have a willingness to learn and accompany the mission and ministry of the WCC in occupied Palestine.
+Upon return home, the EA will share first-hand experience to inform their local community of faith, civil society, and government of the realities of occupation.

 Reasonable accommodation will be made to enable individuals with disabilities to perform the essential functions.

-- Good physical condition to deal with the physical demands of monitoring and accompaniment.
+- Good physical condition to deal with the physical demands of monitoring and accompaniment;

-- Good mental health with a solid support structure during and upon return, to process experiences of occupation.
+- Good mental health with a solid support structure during and upon return, to process experiences of occupation;

-- Excellent English-language verbal, written, and electronic communication and networking skills.
-Ability to read, analyse, and interpret large amounts of complex information.
+- Excellent English language verbal, written, and electronic communication and networking skills.
+Ability to read, analyse, and interpret large amounts of complex information;

-- Basic verbal Arabic language is a definite asset.
+- Basic verbal Arabic language is a definite asset;

-- Ability to exercise self-awareness, sensitivity, and compassion, often working within areas of cultural difference.
-Personal integrity, maturity, and respect for others essential.
+- Ability to exercise self-awareness, sensitivity, and compassion often working within areas of cultural difference.
+Personal integrity, maturity, and respect for others essential;

-- Lived cross-cultural experience an asset, preferably in church or church-related work.
+- Lived cross-cultural experience an asset, preferably in church or church related work;

-- Demonstrated understanding of the impacts of the Israeli occupation of Palestinian territories.
+- Demonstrated understanding of the impacts of the Israeli occupation of Palestinian territories;

-- Commitment to advocating for change and promoting a just peace in Palestine and Israel upon return home.
+- Commitment to advocating for change and promoting a just peace in Palestine and Israel upon return home;

 - Ability to live a simple lifestyle.